Malacostraca: Phylogenetics

 The monophyly of Malacostraca is widely accepted.
 This is supported by several common morphological traits which are present throughout the group and is confirmed by molecular studies.
 However, a number of problems make it difficult to determine the relationships between the orders of Malacostraca.
 These include differences in mutation rates in different lineages, different patterns of evolution being apparent in different sources of data, including convergent evolution, and long branch attraction.

 There is less agreement on the status of the subclass Phyllocarida with its single extant order, Leptostraca, depending on whether foliaceous (leaf-like) limbs have a single or multiple origin.
 Some authors advocate placing Phyllocarida in Phyllopoda, a group used in former classification systems, which would then include branchiopods, cephalocarids and leptostracans.
 A molecular study by American biologists Trisha Spears and Lawrence Abele concluded that phylogenetic evidence did not support the monophyly of this grouping, and that Phyllocarida should be regarded as a subclass of Malacostraca that had diverged from the main lineage at an early date.

 The next cladogram follows a 2023 revision of pancrustacean phylogeny based on molecular data.
+The cladogram shows traditional paraphyletic groups and presents new monophyletic clades.

+The sister relationship of Euphausiacea to Anaspidacea rather than to Decapoda renders the classically recognized Eucarida paraphyletic.
+Additionally, Syncarida is polyphyletic, as Bathynellacea and Anaspidacea are not sister groups to each other.
+Together, the syncarids and eucarids are grouped in Syneucarida.
+The traditional subclass Eumalacostraca was also found to be paraphyletic as it classically excludes Hoplocarida and only includes Peracarida, Syncarida, and Eucarida.
+Thus, Malacostraca is divided into three clades: Phyllocarida, Peracarida, and Stomatocarida.

 Subclass Phyllocarida

-Leptostraca is the only extant order of Phyllocarida, the other two orders, Archaeostraca and Hoplostraca being extinct.
+Leptostraca is the only extant order of Phyllocarida; the other two orders, Archaeostraca and Hoplostraca, are extinct.
 Leptostracans are thought to be the most primitive of the malacostracans and date back to the Cambrian period.
 They range in length from 1 to 4 cm, most being suspension feeders though some are carnivores or scavengers.
 They have a two part carapace which encloses the head, the whole thorax and part of the abdomen and are the only malacostracans with seven abdominal segments.
 Three families are known with several genera and about twenty species.
 They are found worldwide from the intertidal zone to the deep ocean, all but one species being benthic (living on the seabed).